 “At-homes” tea parties or receptions were invented by the French in the early 1900’s.
-At-homes was a designated day of the week that friends & neighbors would come to visit; to have a chat & cup of tea together.
+“At-homes” tea gatherings were designated for a day of the week.
+For friends & neighbors to come for a visit; to have a chat & cup of tea together.
 These tea receptions were “entertainments” that gentlemen were also invited with heartier fare served.
 “At homes” tea were usually scheduled from 4-6 pm or 5-7 pm.
 Many high-society women at the time would have “At Home” printed on their calling cards with the day of the week (at the bottom left corner) & their address on the bottom right) with their full name printed in the middle.
 The printed Calling Card was the invitation to be invited to tea.

 Mrs. Arabella Huntington often entertained her guests on her “At-Home” day.
 A Victorian tradition to visit friends for a tea and a chat.
 Her “At-Home” day of the week was Tuesdays at her New York City mansion.
 This mansion was nicknamed at “No. 2” by the Huntington family.
 The Huntingtons also entertained on other days of the week, also.
 Arabella Huntington entertained often but on a more intimate scale, with dear friends, lots of family of Collis & Arabella’s, either in the “Reception room” ,”the East Salon”, or the white Drawing-Room”.
-Sometimes, they entertained for 24 guests at a formal dinner with multi-courses in the “East Salon”.
+Sometimes, they entertained for 24 guests at a formal sit down dinner with multi-courses in the “East Salon”.